 - Plant flowers – Flowers will attract all sorts of wildlife to your yard.
 Hummingbirds love bright reds and pinks.
 Brightly colored songbirds enjoy sunflower seeds.
 Gardening is good for the soul and for the planet.
 Take time to snip fresh herbs from your herb garden for dinner or stop by your vegetable garden every evening to pull weeds and pick fresh vegetables for dinner.

 - Play with the kids – Don’t forget to teach your child different ways to appreciate nature.
-Help them plant their own garden, identify wildflowers or just throw a ball back and forth for a while after school.
+Help them plant their own garden, identify wildflowers, or just throw a ball back and forth for a while after school.
 Why not take the kids fishing.